nikiandr/badminton-booking/SPEC.md

 - [ ] 2.
 Sessions page with calendar view (admin + user)
 - [ ] 3.
 Create session - start from existing or scratch
 - [ ] 4.
 Session creation form with all fields
-- [ ] 5.
+- [x] 5.
 Google login integration
-- [ ] 6.
+- [x] 6.
 Name/surname on login or sign up
-- [ ] 7.
+- [x] 7.
 Separate login and sign-up pages
 - [ ] 8.
 Session detail page with registration and queue
+- [x] 9.
+Redirect non-existing users from login to signup with message